[This article was first published on 22nd July 2015 and has been updated by Irni Juliana as at 23rd July 2025.]

 4. Use Your Experience as an Expert Interviewer

 Market research agencies also want expert interviewers with experience in specific industries like banking and finance, oil and gas, pharmaceuticals, and hospitality.
 Expert interviewers can assist with obtaining important feedback from suppliers, corporate customers or employees of particular organisations.
 Ask local market research agencies if they need someone like you.
-You can also approach international agencies with a local presence like Potentiate, Nielsen, Ipsos, or TNS for such openings.
+You can also approach international agencies with a local presence like Ipsos or Kantar for such openings.

 5. Get Paid for Your Opinions